Updated on: Feb 14th, 2025

 Under the employment transactions, an employee offers services, and the employer provides a salary plus other non-monetary benefits (perquisites).
 So, at both ends, there is supply, and thus the same should be taxable under GST.
 In this article, let us understand in detail the treatment of GST on employee remuneration and notice pay recovery.

 Whenever an employee joins or leaves an organisation, he/she is bound by the terms of employment.
 An employee is usually required to serve the agreed notice period before he/she resigns.
-But, most of the employee agreements have a clause stating that if an employee wants to leave the company without serving the agreed notice period, then he is required to pay an amount equal to the unserved notice period.
+However, most employee agreements have a clause stating that if an employee wants to leave the company without serving the agreed notice period, then they are required to pay an amount equal to the unserved notice period.

-This is called notice pay recovery, which is either recovered from the employee or deducted from the salary payable to him.
+This is called notice pay recovery, which is either recovered from the employee or deducted from the salary payable to them.

-Under the CGST Act, all supply of goods and services attracts GST.
-It applies to an amount made by a registered taxable person for consideration and in the course of furtherance of business.
-However, Schedule I of the CGST Act includes transactions treated as supplies even if it is made without consideration between related parties but is made in the course of furtherance of business.
-Also, Section 15 of the CGST Act states that the employer and employee are deemed to be related persons.
+Under the CGST Act, the supply of goods and services attracts GST.
+It applies to the consideration charged by a registered taxable person in the course of furtherance of business.
+However, Schedule I of the CGST Act includes transactions treated as supplies even if they are made without consideration between related parties but are in the course of furtherance of business.
+Section 15 of the CGST Act further states that the employer and employee are deemed to be related persons.

-This is a long-pending issue and needs clarification from the GST authorities.
-Taxpayers can make representations to seek clarification, as this is a prevalent issue.
-There are also a few crucial decisions made in favour of the assessees stating that such notice pay recoveries are not subject to GST:
+There have been a few crucial decisions in the past made in favour of the assessees stating that notice pay recoveries are not subject to GST: